 Current American political policies and their consequences are really not so different.

 When you began school, you walked to a structure built by local government and were taught by wonderful people who were credentialed by the State.
 Later, when you chose to acquire a higher education, but found you could not afford one, the Federal Pell Grant was available to assist you.

 When you became ill, you went to a doctor who was licensed, an assurance that your physician was knowledgeable in the medical sciences.
 The FDA approved your medications and inspected all the ingredients (and more) for your get-well chicken soup.
-SNAP was similarly accessible to help you purchase the healthy foods you otherwise could not afford.
+And if you couldn’t afford to buy food during your illness or period of unemployment, SNAP was similarly accessible to help you purchase the healthy foods you otherwise could not afford.

 Later, you landed your first job, knowing that laws were in place to make sure you were treated fairly: equal pay for equal work, non-discrimination policies—protections against gender, age, religious, ethnic biases.
 And, if during a down-turn, you lost your job, there was Federal Unemployment Insurance to help bridge the gap.

 When you applied to buy your first home, there were federal rules that forbade discrimination and rules in place to determine whether you could afford the purchase price.
 If your precious house caught fire, the red trucks were there in minutes to put it out.